coderrio/coderr.client.serilog/src/Coderr.Client.Serilog/ReadMe.md

 This library does two things:

 1. All logged exceptions are reported to Coderr for further analysis
-2. Log entries from Serilog are cached so that the latest entries can be included with reported exceptions.
+2. The 100 latest log entries are automatically added to all reported errors.

 ## Getting started